Home | Browse Topics | Family law | Relationships and break-ups | The Dissolution Order: How it gets made and when it takes effect

 • by one of you, but the other person agrees to the order being made without them being present or does not defend the application.

-A Dissolution Order made by a registrar does not become final until one month after the order is made.
+A Dissolution Order made by a Registrar does not become final until one month after the order is made.
 You will be sent a copy of the Dissolution Order as soon as it becomes final.

-When one of you disagrees and there is a defended court hearing
+When one of you disagrees, and there is a defended court hearing

-If, after a defended hearing, a judge decides that the order should be made, then the order will come into effect one month after the hearing date (unless the judge’s decision is appealed).
+If a judge decides that the order should be made, then the order will come into effect one month after the hearing date (unless the judge’s decision is appealed).

 Next Section | Getting married again